 It’s time to demand the transportation infrastructure be expanded to serve our changing needs as we age.
 Yes, many states, including Rhode Island, provide transportation to medical appointments for seniors and Medicaid recipients.
 But life is more than just doctors’ appointments!
 Transportation to grocery stores, our religious communities and volunteer activities also improve our quality of life.

 It’s time to demand that our Senior Centers are fully funded based on the number of eligible individuals in the community.
-Senior Centers provide a wealth of resources for older adults.
+Senior Centers provide long-term protection and a wealth of resources for older adults.
 Many are congregant meal sites for community members providing an opportunity to share a meal with friends and neighbors.
 Some Senior Centers, such as the Portsmouth Senior Center, organize major trips like a Caribbean cruise or a trip to Las Vegas.
 Research has shown that individuals who participate in programs at Senior Centers show an improvement in their physical, social, spiritual, mental, emotional and financial well-being.

 It’s time to demand building code and housing regulations be updated to facilitate home modifications and shared living among multiple generations.
 Programs like the Rhode Island Livable Home Modification grant enables qualified individuals to receive up to $5,000 back on retrofitting a home that enable older adults and those with disabilities to remain independent at home.

 According to a recent AARP study, there are over 136,000 family caregivers in Rhode Island.
 They provide over 114 million hours of unpaid care valued at an estimated $1.8 billion in economic value.
 The Families and Work Institute found that two-thirds of caregivers are still working 92101 condos for sale.
 It’s time to demand an expansion of the Family Medical Leave Act to include paid time off for working caregivers.